llraraujo/llraraujo/README.md

 </ul>

 Today, I'm fulltime focusing on learning this tecnologies. :dart:
+I'm also open to work as Junior Developer or to make some internship in web development.